Amber Kalirai: Storylines

-Then while Sophie's girlfriend, Sian Powers (Sacha Parkinson), is in France with her mother, Amber takes this as an opportunity to take Sophie out.
-She takes her to a bar where a boy chats up Sophie and as an act to "get the guy to leave her alone" Amber kisses Sophie and claims to be her girlfriend.
-Sophie, shocked asked Amber what she was playing at but was not too bothered as Amber had earlier spiked her drink.
-The next day Sophie calls in sick at Dev's corner shop feeling terrible after Amber spiking her drink and partly trying to avoid Amber.
-Sophie then consoles in Sunita of what to do and of guilt of developing feelings for Amber, Sophie then proposes to Sian and Sian accepts.
-Amber is over the moon when she receives a car from Dev for her 21st birthday.
+Sophie's girlfriend, Sian Powers (Sacha Parkinson), is in France with her mother, and Amber takes this as an opportunity to take Sophie out.
+She takes her to a bar where a boy chats up Sophie, and as an act to "get the guy to leave her alone", Amber kisses Sophie, and claims to be her girlfriend.
+Sophie, is shocked asks Amber what she is playing at, but is not too bothered, as Amber spiked her drink earlier.
+The next day Sophie calls in sick at Dev's corner shop, feeling terrible after Amber spiking her drink, and partly trying to avoid Amber.
+Sophie then confides in Sunita, and asks what to do with the guilt of developing feelings for Amber.
+Sophie then proposes to Sian, and Sian accepts.

-Dev wants to take Sunita out for a meal and asks Amber to babysit, but says that she is going to a party.
+Amber receives a car from Dev, for her 21st birthday.
+Dev wants to take Sunita out for a meal and asks Amber to babysit, but Amber says that she is going to a party.
 Dev refuses to cancel, so Sunita reluctantly agrees for a meal.
-However, when they came back, they saw Amber having an argument with Tyrone, Fiz Stape (Jennie McAlpine), Chesney Brown (Sam Aston) because she was having a party in the house.
-Sunita shouts at Amber, who threatens to leave the next day.
-Dev tries to reason with Amber, who says that she won't go if Sunita apologises.
-However, Sunita refuses to and Amber goes back to pack her bags.
+However, when they come back, they see Amber having an argument with Tyrone, Fiz Stape (Jennie McAlpine), Chesney Brown (Sam Aston), because she is having a party in the house.
+Sunita shouts at Amber, and Amber threatens to leave the next day.
+Dev tries to reason with Amber, who says that she won't go, if Sunita apologises.
+However, Sunita refuses to and Amber goes packs her bags.
 Amber tells Dev that she is staying at a friend's house.
-Amber gets a job in London and Dev stays with her for a few months after Sunita's affair with Karl Munro (John Michie) is exposed.
+Amber gets a job in London, and Dev stays with her for a few months after Sunita's affair with Karl Munro (John Michie), is exposed.
 Amber is unable to attend Sunita's funeral as she is travelling with her boyfriend.